Kelly Emberg: Personal life

 Emberg began dating singer Rod Stewart in 1983.
-The couple had one child, a daughter, Ruby, born June 7, 1987 in Los Angeles.
-In the summer of 1990, the couple split.
-Stewart insisted it was Emberg's decision to break off the relationship: "She had another geezer".
+The couple had one child, a daughter, Ruby, born June 7, 1987, in Los Angeles.
+The couple split in the summer of 1990.
+Stewart insisted it was Emberg's decision to break off the relationship.
 He later mentioned in his autobiography the reason for the breakup was due to his continued unfaithfulness and he also met future wife Rachel Hunter.
 Emberg filed a palimony suit in early 1991, which was settled in 1993 for an undisclosed amount.